zmuhls/cuny-ai-workshops/prompting-in-praxis/README.md

 **Objective:** Test how different models handle incomplete historical texts

 **Setup in Open WebUI:**
-1. Select a model (try GPT-4o first, then compare with Claude 3.5 Sonnet)
+1. Select a model (try Qwen3-235B-A22B first, then compare with GPT-OSS-120B)
 2. Set temperature to 0.2 for focused completion
 3. Use this prompt template: